Needham Reiterates Shutterstock (SSTK) Buy Recommendation

 Macquarie Group holds 1,618K shares representing 4.49% ownership of the company.
 In it's prior filing, the firm reported owning 1,364K shares, representing an increase of 15.68%.
 The firm increased its portfolio allocation in SSTK by 26.95% over the last quarter.

 WMGRX - Ivy Mid Cap Growth Fund Class R holds 1,004K shares representing 2.79% ownership of the company.
-In it's prior filing, the firm reported owning 996K shares, representing an increase of 0.80%.
-The firm increased its portfolio allocation in SSTK by 5.90% over the last quarter.
+No change in the last quarter.

 Copeland Capital Management holds 977K shares representing 2.71% ownership of the company.
 In it's prior filing, the firm reported owning 983K shares, representing a decrease of 0.61%.
 The firm increased its portfolio allocation in SSTK by 122,015.40% over the last quarter.